Top 17 Software Developers in Turkey

 Fatih is the engineer behind vim-go, the ubiquitous Vim plugin for Go development.

-A self-described “tool maker”, he has championed developer productivity in the Go ecosystem, amassing over 8.6K followers on GitHub.
+A self-described “tool maker”, he has championed developer productivity in the Go ecosystem, amassing over 8.8K followers on GitHub.
 Fatih has worked at tech giants (previously GitHub and DigitalOcean, now at PlanetScale) and remains an active blogger sharing insights on software design.
-Based in Ankara, he proves you can influence global software communities while coding from Turkey’s capital.

 - X (Twitter): @fatih